 The data (scores) collected through the pre-test and post-test of the ATORR were subjected to computer analysis using the Analysis of Covariance (ANCOVA).
 The result is presented in table 8.

-the effects of the treatment, gender and ability level on students achievement
+Table 8: Summary of three -way Analysis of Covariance (ANCOVA) on the effects of the treatment, gender and ability level on students achievement